 This map is very similar to the previous, total improvements, but the dots that represent many improvements are relatively shrunken and those that represent more expensive buildings are swollen.

-Then I figured it’d more straightforward to divide total improvements by total buildings per Square, so I went back into the data table one more time to add that.
+Then I figured it’d be more straightforward to divide total improvements by total buildings per Square, so I went back into the data table one more time to add that.
 In mapping it, I selected Squares with more than 6 buildings so as to eliminate outlying expensive buildings and focus on clusters and groupings.
 Turns out this is exactly what I had already done by normalizing the graduated symbols.
 I’m still learning!

 Did I waste my time?
 Not at all!
 What had been — to me — an abstract, behind the scenes process has been made perfectly clear in the most tangible way.
 This map did for me what I hope my maps do for readers.
-That is, it instantly crystalized an idea in my mind that was otherwise not entirely clear.
+That is, it instantly crystalized an idea in my mind that was previously not entirely clear.

 One last thing: mapping is a great way to QC (quality control) your data.
 I noticed that Square 0110, near the northwest edge of the Old City, had a ton of brick buildings.
 It was an eye-catching outlier.
 Turns out my table had 300 brick buildings on one lot there that, according to the 1887 Hopkins map, probably had no actual brick buildings.
-By mapping the data I was able to fix a whopper of an error that had been in the table all along.
+By mapping the data I was able to fix a whopper of an error that had been in my data table all along.
 There may be other data errors in the table, but surely none so egregious.